-In accordance with French professional audit standards, we have also carried out specific testing required under French law.
+In accordance with professional audit standards in France, we have also carried out specific checks required by law.

 We have no comment on the fairness and consistency with the parent company financial statements of information provided in the management report of the Board of Directors and in the documents addressed to shareholders on the financial position and the financial statements.